Together for Short Lives

 • Ask for extra written material to supplement your discussion, so that you can review it after the appointment.

-• Information should be conveyed in a language you can easily understand, ask for an interpreter to be provided if necessary.
+• Information should be conveyed in a language you can easily understand.
+Ask for an interpreter to be provided if necessary.

-• Ask for information about how you can find other services or support groups that might provide emotional support for yourself and your family
+• Ask for information about how you can find other services or support groups that might provide support for yourself and your family

 Get support